FRC-2928/FRC-Programmer-Training/docs/RoboRIO/swervedrive.md

 # Swerve Drive
 This section describes how the *Swerve Drive* drivetrain works.
 Swerve drive, also known as holonomic or omnidirectional drive, is a unique drive system used in the FIRST Robotics Competition (FRC).
 It allows for precise control of both translational and rotational movement.
 This precision is valuable for tasks that require accurate positioning, such as aligning to score game pieces or navigating in tight spaces.

 The programming team has a dedicated robot for learning and for preparing our code for competition.
-We call this robot *Hotpants*, the hardware configuration of which is shown below.
+The hardware configuration for this robot is shown below.

 For a full code example of a Swerve Drive chassis see this [Advanced SwerveDrive Example](https://github.com/Mechanical-Advantage/AdvantageKit/tree/main/example_projects/advanced_swerve_drive/src/main).
 This example also incorporates [AdvantageKit](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/WHAT-IS-ADVANTAGEKIT.md), which is an advanced logging and simulation framework.

+## Phoenix 6 Tuner X for Swerve Drive
+Before running any robot code the Swerve Drive chassis can be configured and verified in the *Phoenix6 Tuner X*.
+The tuner gives you a view of the entire Swerve Drive chassis and ensures that all of the modules work together as a single unit.
+Under the Mechanisms page in Tuner X is the *Swerve Project Generator*.
+This utility guides the user through configuring their modules, verifying their drivetrain, encoder inverts, drivetrain inverts and more.

+See the [Swerve Project Generator](https://pro.docs.ctr-electronics.com/en/latest/docs/tuner/tuner-swerve/index.html) for detailed instructions on running the configuration and verification of the drive train.

-## Hardware Configuration
+## Hardware API Configuration
 The swerve drive robot uses four modules that are represented by the *SwerveModule* class in our code.
 Each module consists of two Falcon500 motors.
 One motor drives the wheel linearly and the other rotates the wheel in the desired direction.
 There's a [CTRE CANcoder](https://store.ctr-electronics.com/cancoder/), which is a rotary sensor, that determines the angle of the wheel with respect to the robot chassis.

 Each module is assembled onto the chassis to implement the robot.
 The drive motors will provide linear motion whereas the azimuth motor will rotate the wheel to the desired angle.
 The numbering relates to the CANbus port of each device.
 Since the rotary sensor is a different device from the motor it's allowed to have the same port number.
 The port mappings are listed in the *Contants* file of the code.